xandekkj/portfolio-alura/README.md

 ## Description reason

- Project made with the intention of improving and perfecting HTML, CSS and Flexbox
+ Project made with the intention of improving and perfecting, my knowledge in HTML, CSS and Flexbox

 ## Built With